Public Safety Education and Enforcement Grant

 The Solano Safe Routes to School (SR2S) program supports a variety of engineering and enforcement strategies as part of its comprehensive approach.
 The main goal for SR2S enforcement strategies is to deter unsafe behaviors of drivers, pedestrians and bicyclists, and to encourage all road users to obey traffic laws and share the road safely.

-2020-2022 Safe Routes to School Public Safety Education and Enforcement Grants
+2023-2024 Safe Routes to School Public Safety Education and Enforcement Grant

 Previously Awarded Enforcement Grants